ilvokhin/blog/posts/libstdc++-std-unordered-map/libstdc++-unordered-map.md

 We all love maps.
 We love hash maps even more.
 They should be fast and help to solve a large number of problems.
 Do you ever wonder about how they are working under the hood?
-In this essay I am going to explore implementation details of unordered associative containers from C++ Standard Library.
+In this essay I am going to explore implementation details of unordered associative containers from C++ Standard Library (precisely GCC's libstdc++ implementation).

 Currently there are four types of unordered associative containers: